jkronqvi/points_in_circles/README.md

 There are two versions of each problem, one with the Big-M formulation and one wtith the convex hull formulation presented in [1].
 The convex hull models all have the _H extension to the file name.
 All models have been generated with Pyomo modelling framework [2,3].

+These test problems are designed to be challenging both due to the nonlinearity and the combinatorial aspects.
+It is well known that it is challenging to create and accurate polyhedral outer approximation of an m-dimensional ball without any reformulations [4, 5], and this renders the problems challenging for polyhedral outer approximation based solvers.

 References:

-[1] Sawaya  NW,  Grossmann  IE  (2007)  Computational  implementation  of  non-linear  convex  hull  reformulation.
+[1] Sawaya NW, Grossmann IE (2007) Computational implementation of nonlinear convex hull reformulation.
 Computers & Chemical Engineering

 [2] Hart WE, Laird CD, Watson J-P, Woodruff DL, Hackebeil GA, Nicholson BL, Siirola JD (2017) Pyomo – Optimization Modeling in Python.
 Second Edition.
 Vol. 67.
 Springer.

 [3] Hart WE, Watson J-P, Woodruff DL (2011) Pyomo: modeling and solving mathematical programs in Python.
 Mathematical Programming Computation.

+[4] Hijazi H, Bonami P, Ouorou A (2013) An outer-inner approximation for separable mixed-integer nonlinear programs.
+INFORMS Journal on Computing.

+[5] Kronqvist J, Lundell A, Westerlund T (2018) Reformulations for utilizing separability when solving convex MINLP problems.
+Journal of Global Optimization.